CP1401/Practicals/prac_03/README.md

 | More than 30km/h but not more than 40km/h over the speed limit | $622           | 6              |
 | More than 40km/h over the speed limit                          | $1,245         | 8              |

-Avoid a 6 month suspension by writing a program to ask for the user's speed, the speed limit and then tell them their penalties.
+Avoid a 6 month suspension by writing a program to ask for the user's **speed** and the **speed limit** and then tell them their penalties/result.

 # Practice and Extension